MWorksCoding/minecraft-server/README.md

 docker compose down
 ```

-Please check the list of typical docker compose in the section [Docker Management Commands](#docker-compose-commands)
+Please check the list of typical Docker commands in the section [Docker Management Commands](#docker-compose-commands)

 ## 🧑‍💻 Usage